fluxamp/vsmkv/README.md

 ## Limitations

-- Currently, the color space is hardcoded to YUV420p, though other color spaces like RGB24 should work after changing the FourCC value in `stream.cpp`.
+- Currently, only planar YUV color spaces are supported.
-- Concurrent access to the same video from multiple programs results in constant allocation and de-allocation of frames, resulting in a huge performance penalty.
+- Concurrent access to the same video from multiple programs results in constant allocation and de-allocation of frames with a huge performance penalty.
 - The software lacks proper logging and error handling for now - errors result in uncaught exceptions.
 - Cues are not supported, yet.
 Skipping will require reading the whole file, i.e., will be really slow.